ag-computational-bio/baktflow/README.md

 ```
 Parameters:

-**`--input_dir (Required)`**: Directory containing output files (e.g., JSON files) from previous pipeline steps like FastQC.
+**`--input_dir (Required)`**: Directory containing output files (e.g., JSON files) from previous workflow steps like
+FastQC.

 **`--output_dir (Required)`**: Directory to save the aggregated report.

 ## Workflow Overview

-The Baktflow pipeline combines a Python-based command-line interface (CLI) with Nextflow to streamline and automate sequencing data analysis.
+The Baktflow workflow combines a Python-based command-line interface (CLI) with Nextflow to streamline and automate
+sequencing data analysis.
 Users interact with Baktflow through the CLI, providing input data and parameters, while Baktflow handles data preprocessing, validation, and formatting.

-Nextflow orchestrates the analysis by parallelizing tasks and triggering subworkflows based on sequencing technology (Illumina, Nanopore, or Hybrid).
-It manages the execution of processes such as quality control, read trimming, assembly, polishing, and annotation, ensuring tasks are run efficiently and in the correct order.
-Nextflow also handles resource management, running the pipeline across local machines, clusters, or cloud platforms, and provides error handling for robust execution.
+Nextflow orchestrates the analysis by parallelizing tasks and triggering subworkflows based on sequencing technology
+(Illumina, Nanopore, or Hybrid).
+It manages the execution of processes such as quality control, read trimming, assembly,
+polishing, and annotation, ensuring tasks are run efficiently and in the correct order.
+Nextflow also handles resource
+management, running the workflow across local machines, clusters, or cloud platforms, and provides error handling for
+robust execution.

-Once the analysis is complete, Baktflow organizes the results by sample ID and compiles them into user-friendly reports for easy interpretation.
+Once the analysis is complete, Baktflow organizes the results by sample ID and compiles them into user-friendly reports
+for easy interpretation.

 ## Sequencing Data Types and Tools
 Baktflow supports multiple sequencing data types, each requiring specific preprocessing and analysis steps.
+The workflow
-The workflow includes quality control, read trimming, genome assembly, polishing, reorientation, and annotation to ensure high-quality genomic data for downstream applications.
+includes quality control, read trimming, genome assembly, polishing, reorientation, and annotation to ensure high-quality
+genomic data for downstream applications.

-- **Paired-End** Illumina Reads undergo quality control (FastQC) [1], trimming (Fast) [2], and assembly (Unicycler) [3].Following the reorientation (Dnaapler) [4], the data is annotated (Bakta) [5].
+- **Paired-End** Illumina Reads undergo quality control (FastQC) [1], trimming (Fast) [2], and assembly (Unicycler) [3].
+Following the reorientation (Dnaapler) [4], the data is annotated (Bakta) [5].

 - **Long Reads** (Nanopore) are processed using quality control (FastQC), trimming (Filtlong) [6], assembly (Flye) [7], and polishing (Medaka) [8].
 The final reoriented assembly (Dnaapler) is annotated with Bakta.